Christopher Cabaldon

-Christopher L. Cabaldon (born November 12, 1965) is a Filipino-American politician from California who served as mayor of West Sacramento.
-He is the longest-serving mayor in the city's history.
+Christopher L. Cabaldon (born November 12, 1965) is a Filipino-American politician who is a member of the California State Senate for the 3rd district, serving since 2024.
+He previously served as mayor of West Sacramento from 1998 to 2020, where was the longest-serving mayor in the city's history.
 He also represents the State of California on the Western Interstate Commission on Higher Education.

-He is a member of the Democratic Party, Vice President of the National Conference of Democratic Mayors, and Chair of U.S. Conference of Mayors' Jobs, Education, and Workforce Committee.
+He is a member of the Democratic Party.
+As mayor, he served as Vice President of the National Conference of Democratic Mayors and Chair of U.S. Conference of Mayors' Jobs, Education, and Workforce Committee.
 He is openly gay.

 Early life

 Enrolling as a founding pupil at the Center for Enriched Studies, the first magnet school in Los Angeles and the centerpiece of the district's voluntary integration program instituted following a court finding of racial segregation, Christopher Cabaldon first became involved in politics as a seventh-grader, speaking at conferences and in media interviews on the subject of desegregation.
 He became student body president at the school.